elvinibbotson/Tags/README.md

 Stella is a browser extension and can be used with desktop/laptop/Chromebook browsers or on a phone or tablet using a browser such as Kiwi which accepts extensions.
 Pinning Stella in your browser lets you label a page in a couple of clicks.<br><br>
 The mechanism involves creating bookmarks in a dedicated Stella bookmarks folder, adding labels/tags preceded by '$' to the bookmark titles.
-If you want to sync your Stella pages across devices/platforms you can use Floccus, selecting the Stella folder.
+If you want to sync your Stella pages across devices/platforms you can try using Floccus, selecting the Stella folder.